okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/index.md

 2. When prompted for a name, use **Quickstart**.
 3. Specify the required Redirect URI values:
 <StackSnippet snippet="redirectvalues" />
-4. Make note of the application configuration printed to the terminal as you use the client id, client secret, and Okta domain to configure your mobile app.
+4. The Okta CLI creates an `okta.env` file with export statements containing the client ID, client secret, and issuer.
+Keep this safe as you use it later to configure your web app.

 At this point, you can move to the next step: [Creating your app](#create-app).
 If you want to set up the integration manually, or find out what the CLI just did for you, read on.